Historic Rock Ford is closed for the season and will reopen on Tuesday, April 13, 2021.

-Historic Rock Ford is closed to the public on Mondays. during its regular tour season.
+Historic Rock Ford is closed to the public on Mondays.
 Guided house tours are limited to a maximum of 10 guests per tour.
-Ticketing information will be posted closer to our opening date.

-We encourage all visitors to purchase their tickets in advance through Yapsody.
+All visitors must purchase their tickets in advance through Yapsody.
 If you require assistance with the online admissions process, please call the Rock Ford Office at 717-392-7223 between the hours of 9:30 am - 4:00 pm, Monday - Friday.

 Guided tours of the General Edward Hand mansion are available at 10 am, 12 pm and 2 pm.

 Your ticket also includes admission to the John J. Snyder, Jr. Gallery of Early Lancaster County Decorative Arts located on the second floor of the Rock Ford Barn with entry through the Ann B. Barshinger Welcome Center.
 Guests may visit the Snyder Gallery before and/or after their scheduled house tour time.
 However, guests must be present on the piazza of the mansion at their scheduled house tour time.
+If you arrive after your tour start time, please report directly to the piazza door of the mansion to join the tour in progress.
+If you are more than 15 minutes late, you will need to reschedule.
+Please call the Office at 717-392-7223.
 The Snyder Gallery is open 10 am to 4 pm on Tuesday, Wednesday, Thursday, Friday and Sunday.
 On Saturdays, the Snyder Gallery closes at 3 pm.

 Tour Admission Rates for John J. Snyder, Jr. Gallery of Early Lancaster County Decorative Arts and Guided House Tour of the Rock Ford mansion: